With ecommerce trends pointing towards an uncertain future, this holiday season may be the most challenging one in your brand’s history.

 Most brands leverage the fact that everyone is looking for a discount, but the smarter ones make sure AOV stays high throughout the sale.

 While macro trends will give you indicators on what you should be discounting and for how much, micro trends give you better insights into the distribution channels of where you should offer those discounts and with how much spend.

 We try to generally stay aware of macro trends by keeping in touch with brands we like, appreciate, respect, and have a similar audience with.
 However, we prioritize and focus on our internal company data as the lead determiner for any promotional activity, and adjust based on the market reaction.

 For example, Rhone's strategy was to reach customers a few weeks ahead of BFCM.
 We paired macro trends and Rhone data with innovative thinking, resulting in our longest BFCM sale period to date.

 No matter the situation, you have to go in with your best strategy and be ready to tailor it to the unpredictable reaction of the market.

 Kurt Elster, Founder of Ethercycle & Host of The Unofficial Shopify Podcast

 When comparing industry trends with your own strategies, look for the overlap between the two.
 And then, test those new strategies early to a small segment of your audience.

 When approached with industry data, I take it with a grain of salt.
-A lot of published research is self-serving, skewed, and the result of a PR effort.
 Treat it as inspiration or suggestions for marketing tests, not as gospel.